-Revered for its beauty, the stunning Dahlia flower comes in diverse shapes, sizes and colors.
-The Dahlia blooms for extended periods of time, surpassing most other garden flowers, and many gardening enthusiasts refer to it as the "Queen of the Autumn Garden."
+Revered for its beauty, the stunning Dahlia flower comes in diverse shapes, sizes, and colors.
+Dahlia blooms for extended periods, surpassing most other garden flowers, and many gardening enthusiasts refer to it as the "Queen of the Autumn Garden."
 The Dahlia's allure has a far reach: it is San Francisco's official flower, an official emblem of Mexico, and is considered in Japan to be a sign of good taste.

-Dahlia, which means "valley,” is a reference to Andreas Dahl, though it unclear as to why the flower received his surname instead of being named after one of the first Spanish botanists to study it.
-Dahlia flowers belong to the Asteraceae family, a group that includes Sunflowers, Asters and Daisies.
+Dahlia, which means "valley," refers to Andreas Dahl, though it was unclear why the flower received his surname instead of being named after one of the first Spanish botanists to study it.
+Dahlia flowers belong to the Asteraceae family, which includes Sunflowers, Asters, and Daisies.
 "Asteraceae" means "star," referring to the star shape of the Dahlia blossom.

 Love and Dahlias

-Symbolizing hope for an everlasting union between two people, Dahlia flowers are presented to couples at engagement parties and weddings.
-These flowers, which bloom in white and a variety of showy hues, including pink, crimson, orange and yellow, are given as an anniversary gift in celebration of 14 years of marriage, although the origin of this tradition is unknown.
+Dahlia flowers are presented to couples at engagement parties and weddings, symbolizing hope for an everlasting union between two people.
+These flowers, which bloom in white and a variety of showy hues, including pink, crimson, orange, and yellow, are given as an anniversary gift in celebration of 14 years of marriage, although the origin of this tradition is unknown.

 In Victorian times it was inappropriate to exhibit intimate feelings in public, and the exchange of flowers expressed unspoken words of affection.
-Dahlias, like many of varieties of flower, were imbued with different meanings.
+Dahlias, like many varieties of flowers, were imbued with different meanings.
 Dahlia blossoms represent contradictory virtues.
-The flower's negative connotations of betrayal, instability and dishonesty conflict greatly with Victorian-era ones of dignity, elegance and forever thine, which are still relevant meanings of today.
+The flower's negative connotations of betrayal, instability, and dishonesty conflict greatly with Victorian-era ones of dignity, elegance, and forever thine, which are still relevant meanings today.
 Because of its disparate meanings, a written explanation included with the bouquet of Dahlia flowers might help to clarify a sender's intentions to the recipient.